 All estimates of microcephaly risk are uncertain because available data are very limited due to poor ascertainment of infection rates (symptomatic and asymptomatic) and rates of microcephaly.
 As discussed above, estimates of the risk of microcephaly with in utero Zika virus exposure range from 1 to 4 percent [22,24,25].

 Definition of Zika virus-related microcephaly — There is no standard definition for diagnosis of microcephaly.
 (See "Microcephaly in infants and children: Etiology and evaluation".)

 The United States Centers for Disease Control and Prevention (CDC) also define microcephaly as an occipitofrontal circumference below the 3rd percentile .
-Although this theoretically identifies 3 percent of infants as possibly abnormal, it is a practical screening tool for microcephaly since percentile growth charts are typically used for assessing growth in pediatric health care, and this is the lowest cut-off on these charts.
-Both the CDC and WHO recommend careful clinical evaluation of these infants before making a definitive diagnosis of microcephaly and determining appropriate follow-up .
-For example, the occipitofrontal circumference should be disproportionately small in comparison with the length of the infant and not explained by other etiologies or congenital disorders.
-If an infant's occipitofrontal circumference is ≥3rd percentile but is notably disproportionate to the length of the infant or if the infant has deficits related to the central nervous system, additional evaluation for Zika virus infection may also be appropriate.
+Although this theoretically identifies 3 percent of fetuses/infants as possibly abnormal, it is a practical screening tool for microcephaly since percentile growth charts are typically used for assessing growth in pediatric health care, and this is the lowest cut-off on these charts.
+Both the CDC and WHO recommend careful clinical evaluation of these fetuses/infants before making a definitive diagnosis of microcephaly and determining appropriate follow-up .
+For example, in utero, the occipitofrontal circumference should be disproportionately small in comparison with the abdominal circumference and femur length and not explained by other etiologies or congenital disorders.
+If the fetus' occipitofrontal circumference is ≥3rd percentile but is notably disproportionately small compared with the abdominal circumference and fetal length or if central nervous system abnormalities are noted, additional evaluation for Zika virus infection may be appropriate.

 ●Mother had confirmed case of Zika virus infection during pregnancy.